Improving a Static Web Site Build With Hugo and Docsy

 I love to write my documentation and blogs using Asciidoc notation [1].
 The official site is Asciidoc.
 A major tool chain can be found under Asciidoctor.].

 Hugo supports Asciidoctor through external helpers.
 External helpers are relatively new and more like an experimental feature.
-There is a proposal on improving it by adding user configurations, so at least there is hope for this particular feature to expand.
+There is a proposal on improving it by adding user configurations, so at least there is hope for this particular feature to expand. |

 The features of Asciidoc are equivalent to DocBook.
-The readers with grey hair probably remember SGML, the ancestor of DocBook.
+The readers with gray hair probably remember SGML, the ancestor of DocBook.
 The librarians could remember LaTeX created by Leslie Lamport.
 He created it to describe temporal logic aspects of cluster communication for the Digital Equipment Corporation DEC solution.
 These highly qualified experts and their solutions paved the way to legible documentation and professional typography.

 Source Code Highlight